 Pre- or corequisite(s): None

-This course involves an examination of a selected topic within Sociology that is not addressed in current course offerings.
-Topics covered will vary from semester to semester and may include, but are not limited to, Sociology of Sustenance, Sociology of English Canada, and Sociology of Professions.
+Students examine a selected topic within sociology that is not addressed in current course offerings.
+Topics covered will vary from semester to semester and may include, but are not limited to, cultural identity in the context of globalization, terrorism, oppression and resistance, sociology of religion, and the social causes and effects of violence .

 4 credits

-Prerequisite(s): 60 university-level credits, to include SOC 101 and six additional credits in Sociology (SOC 230 recommended).
+Prerequisite(s): 60 university-level credits including SOC 101 and 6 additional credits of SOC.

 Corequisite(s): None.